 In a medical context, NHS Trusts may face criminal prosecutions if a patient dies as a result of gross negligence.
 If found guilty, the healthcare Trust may be fined or ordered to take steps to remedy any deficiencies in health and safety policies, systems or practices.

 A series of baby deaths at the East Kent Hopsitals University Trust has recently prompted a police investigation into a possible corporate manslaughter and/or gross negligence manslaughter charge relating to unsafe maternity care that has affected nearly 200 families over a number of years.
-An inquiry into maternity safety generally has been established by MPs on the Health Committee which is due to publish in the coming months.
+The Health and Social Care Committee on maternity safety in England has now released a report on the Safety of Maternity Services in England.
+The report concludes that improvements in maternity services have been too slow, with the CQC’s Chief Inspector of Hospitals reporting evidence of a ‘defensive culture’, ‘dysfunctional teams’ and ’safety lessons not learned’.
+Sound familiar?
+MPS have recommended urgent action to address staffing shortfalls in maternity services with staffing numbers identified as the first and foremost essential building block in providing safe care.

 How Tees can help